Why Does My Cat Eat Grass?

-Should you stop cats from eating grass?
+Should I stop my cat from eating grass?

-“Cats don’t necessarily need to be restricted from eating grass, as long as the above criteria are met (no pesticides or chemicals) and the cat is regularly screened for intestinal parasites,” Dr. Dundas explained.
+“Cats don’t necessarily need to be restricted from eating grass, as long as the above criteria are met (no pesticides or chemicals) and the cat is regularly screened for intestinal parasites,” Dr. Dundas said.

 But if you don’t want to worry about your cat eating grass, there are ways to keep your cat from chowing down on it.